sayanee/archives/_posts/2007-03-17-the-new-amkhub-its-contruction-pictorial.md

 ---
 layout: post
-title: The new AMKHub - its contruction pictorial!
+title: The new AMKHub - its construction pictorial!
+categories:
+- Musing
 ---

 Guess what's my new hang out??
 It's the new [AMK Hub ](http://en.wikipedia.org/wiki/AMK_Hub):P